Machete (2010 film)

-Machete is a 2010 American exploitation action film written and directed by Robert Rodriguez and Ethan Maniquis.
-Based on the eponymous character from the Spy Kids franchise, the film is an expansion of a fake trailer of the same name published as a part of the promotion of Rodriguez's and Quentin Tarantino's 2007 Grindhouse double-feature.
-Machete continues the B movie and exploitation style of Grindhouse, and includes some of the footage from the original.
+Machete is a 2010 American exploitation action film directed by Robert Rodriguez and Ethan Maniquis.
+The film is an expansion of a fake trailer published as a part of the promotion of Rodriguez's and Quentin Tarantino's 2007 Grindhouse double-feature.
+Machete continues the B movie and exploitation style of Grindhouse.

-The film stars Danny Trejo reprising the title role from the Spy Kids series and the fake trailer, and co-stars Robert De Niro, Jessica Alba, Don Johnson, Michelle Rodriguez, Steven Seagal and Lindsay Lohan.
-This was Trejo's first lead role as the character, and Seagal's first theatrically released film since 2002's Half Past Dead.
-Machete was released in the United States by 20th Century Fox and Rodriguez's company, Troublemaker Studios, on September 3, 2010.
-A sequel, Machete Kills, directed by Rodriguez alone, was released on October 11, 2013.
+The film stars Danny Trejo as the title character, reprising the role from the fake trailer.
+Trejo also previously portrayed an alternate version of the character in the Spy Kids films.
+The film additionally co-stars Steven Seagal, Michelle Rodriguez, Jessica Alba, Lindsay Lohan, Cheech Marin, Don Johnson and Robert De Niro.

+It is Trejo's first lead role as the character, and Seagal's first theatrically released film since 2002's Half Past Dead (and his last theatrically released film to date).
+Machete was released in the United States by 20th Century Fox on September 3, 2010.
+A sequel, Machete Kills, solely directed by Rodriguez, was released on October 11, 2013.

 Plot

 In Mexico, Machete Cortez, a Mexican Federal and his younger partner are on a mission to rescue a kidnapped girl.
-During the operation, his partner is killed, the kidnapped girl stabs him in the leg before being killed herself, and Machete is betrayed by his corrupt Chief to the powerful drug lord and former Federal, Rogelio Torrez, who kills Machete's wife and implies that he will kill his daughter before leaving him for dead.
+During the operation, his partner is killed, the kidnapped girl stabs him in the leg before she is killed, and Machete is betrayed by his corrupt Chief to the powerful drug lord and former Federal, Rogelio Torrez, who kills Machete's wife and implies that he will kill his daughter before leaving him for dead.

 Three years later, a down-and-out Machete roams Texas, scraping by on yard work.
-Michael Booth, a local businessman and spin doctor, explains to Machete that corrupt Texas State Senator John McLaughlin is sending hundreds of illegal immigrants out of the country, which would reduce the number of laborers.
-In order to stop this, Booth offers Machete $150,000 to kill McLaughlin.
+Michael Booth, a local businessman and spin doctor, explains to Machete that corrupt Texas State Senator John McLaughlin is deporting hundreds of illegal immigrants, which would reduce the number of laborers.
+To stop this, Booth offers Machete $150,000 to kill McLaughlin.
 Machete accepts the murder contract after Booth threatens to kill him if he does not.

-Machete trains a rifle on McLaughlin from a rooftop during a rally, but before he fires he sees one of Booth's henchmen aiming at him.
-The henchman shoots Machete in the shoulder, then shoots McLaughlin in the leg.
+Machete trains a rifle on McLaughlin from a rooftop during a rally, but before he fires, he sees one of Booth's henchmen aiming at him.
+The henchman shoots Machete in the shoulder, and shoots McLaughlin in the leg.
 It is revealed that Booth orchestrated the attempted assassination as part of a false flag operation to gain public support for McLaughlin's secure border campaign.
-By setting up Machete as the gunman, the conspirators make it appear that an outlaw illegal Mexican immigrant has tried to assassinate the senator, who is known for his tough stance on illegal immigration.
+By setting up Machete as the gunman, the conspirators appear that an outlaw Mexican immigrant has tried to assassinate the senator, who is known for his tough stance on illegal immigration.